qbicsoftware/java-openbis-dropboxes/README.md

   }
 ```

-Once you are ready you can just execute the registration, by calling the ``executeRegistration()`` method
+Once a registry is assigned just execute the registration, by calling the ``executeRegistration()`` method
 on the registry.

 ### Add a new dataset parser